hpacheco/ses/labs/Lab3.md

 ##### SSRF challenge (Extra)

 CSRF is a web security vulnerability that allows an attacker to perform unintended client-side requests.
 Typically, the attacker can impersonate a legitimate user.
 In contrast, Server-side Request Forgery (SSRF) is a web security vulnerability that allows an attacker to induce the server-side application to make requests to an unintended location.
-For example, a common SSRF attack is when the user provides a URL, such as an image, and the backend server accesses that URL, e.g. to download the image; if the server accesses any provided URL without restraint., if may allow the attacker to circumvent access permissions of the client-side interface.
+For example, a common SSRF attack is when the user provides a URL, such as an image, and the backend server accesses that URL, e.g. to download the image; if the server accesses any provided URL without restraint, it may allow the attacker to circumvent access permissions of the client-side interface.

 Juice Shop features a **SSRF** challenge.
 To try to solve it, log in and go to your user's profile page.
 You can upload a profile picture or provide a image URL; in the second case, the server will itself download the image.
 A successful solution to the challenge requires accessing a specific local page within the <http://localhost:3000> local application page; the needed URL and parameters are hidden in Juice Shop's source code.